orion-cirb/QuPath_VacuolesInBundles/README.md

 ### Plugin description

-* Rotate, crop et normalise the images in Fiji
+* Rotate, crop et normalise images in Fiji
-*

-Travailler uniquement dans des annotations

-Segmenter l'image

-Filtrer les bundles/vacuoles par leur taille

-Conserver uniquement les vacuoles à l'intérieur des bundles

-Sauver le nombre de bundles/vacuoles et leurs aires
+* Detect the bundles and vacuoles with a pixel classifier
+* Keep vacuoles in bundles only

 ### Dependencies